 - Turn the pot off.
 Allow natural release for about 15 minutes.
 Release any remaining pressure.

-- Open the lid facing out - allowing the steam to escape away from your face.
-Taste and add 1/2 or 1 tsp salt based on how they taste.
+- Open the lid facing out – allowing the steam to escape away from your face.
+Taste and add ½ or 1 teaspoon salt based on how they taste.
 I added a full teaspoon because I used a low sodium broth.

 To make this recipe on the stovetop:Use the same ingredients and the same procedure but with a little less liquid.
 It will just take 2-3 times as long and require a bit more checking in.
-Saute the onion in a 4-6 quart pot.
-Add the garlic, dry peas, 4 cups broth, and thyme.
+Saute the onion in the oil using a 4-6 quart pot.
+Add the dry peas, 4 cups broth, and thyme.
 Bring to a boil.
-Turn down to a simmer.
-Cook about 45 minutes on medium-low, or until the peas are cooked to your preferred tenderness.
+Reduce heat to medium-low and cook about 45 minutes, or until the peas are cooked to your preferred tenderness.